shravan-padakanti/scala-3/Introduction-to-Parallel-Computing.md

 Parallelism and concurrency are closely related concepts.

 * Parallel program – uses parallel hardware to execute computation more quickly.
-Efficiency is its main concern.
+Speedup/Efficiency is its main concern.
+Eg. Bigdata, algorithmic problems, etc like matrix multiplications, computer graphics, big data processing.
 * Concurrent program – _may_ or _may not_ execute multiple executions at the same time.
-Improves modularity, responsiveness or maintainability.
+Modularity, responsiveness, maintainability is the main concern.
+Eg. Asynchronous applications like Web Servers, User interfaces, Databases, etc.

 ## Parallelism Granularity

 Parallelism manifests itself at different granularity levels.

-* **bit-level parallelism** – processing multiple bits of data in parallel
+* **bit-level parallelism** – processing multiple bits of data in parallel.
+(64 bit architecture, 64 bits are processed simultaneously.
-* **instruction-level parallelism** – executing different instructions from the same instruction stream in parallel
+* **instruction-level parallelism** – executing different instructions from the same instruction stream in parallel.
+Eg. In the below example, instructions b and c can be executed in parallel.
+    ```
+    val b = a1 + a2
+    val c = a3 + a4
+    val d = b + c
+    ```
-* **task-level parallelism** – executing separate instruction streams in parallel In this course, we focus on task-level parallelism.
+* **task-level parallelism** – executing separate streams of instructions in parallel.

+In this course, we focus on task-level parallelism.

 ## Course structure: